developer-student-club-thapar/Bootcamp-22-challenge-Cpp/README.md

 # Bootcamp-challenge
 ## Challenge
-The challenge is to make a window in opengl to display your name Bonus:- each letter in a different colour
+The challenge is to make a window in opengl to display your name <br />
+Bonus:- each letter in a different colour

 ## Build instructions